Stefannaeve/microservices-exam/README.md

 - Add your own database password
 - Keep "stefannaeve" if you want to pull the images from the groups dockerhub library
 - Change "stefannaeve" to something else if you wish to build local files
+- If you receive an error from the post_start hook, then you need to update docker compose to v2.30 or later

 ##### Building with docker compose from root folder
 ```shell